selforganising/book/about/README.md

-This book is the main reference for the course *Founders & Coders* currently being taught in Camden town.
+This is a reference, of sorts, for the course *Founders & Coders* running at Collective Academy in Camden Town.

 ##History